See Serena Williams’s debut designs for the beleaguered luggage brand Away

 Away is trying to get on with business, after a series of scandals rattled the luggage startup.
 In December, The Verge published an explosive story in which some former employees accused the company of fostering a toxic work environment.
-CEO Steph Korey stepped down from her role, then surprised top executives by reversing her decision.
-That, in turn, led to an exodus of some leaders at the company, including the brand’s head of HR.
+CEO Steph Korey stepped down from her role, then surprised top executives by reversing her decision, which also coincided with the departure of the brand’s head of HR.

 No doubt Away is keen to shift consumers’ focus away from its corporate drama.
 And Serena Williams, with all of her dazzling star power, is here to help.